What is Dog Urinary Incontinence?

 U.T.I. and Kidney Stones

-A mild infection may respond to anti-microbial herbs.
-Chinese herbs with anti-microbial properties may be helpful.
-An herbal tonic can also be useful in helping to heal an irritated bladder and urinary tract.
-A more severe infection should be treated with antibiotics, (along with probiotics to help restore the healthy bacteria needed in the digestive tract.
+Chinese herbs for pets with anti-microbial properties may be helpful to promote urinary tract health.
+Administering herbal tinctures might be useful in helping maintain normal function of the urinary tract.
+A more severe infection should be treated with antibiotics under the direction of a veterinarian, (along with probiotics to help maintain the healthy bacteria needed in the digestive tract.
 Give the probiotics two hours apart from the antibiotics for best results).

 The cause of the UTI should be questioned and addressed as well.
 Diet is the first place to look and is easily addressed.
-Many animals with incontinence issues from a variety of causes improve greatly or are cured through changing to a raw, grain free diet.
-At the very least a grain-free and/or hypoallergenic diet is worth trying for several weeks to see how the animal responds.
+Changing to a raw, grain-free diet may help improve incontinence issues by supporting optimal bladder health.
+At the very least a grain-free and/or hypoallergenic diet may be worth trying for several weeks to see how the animal responds.

 Blockage of the urethra from a stone (or tumor) can cause incontinence when the animal cannot empty their bladder completely.
 The bladder may get so full that the pressure of urine in the bladder actually forces some urine to leak around the blockage.
 Blood may be seen in the urine that does pass and the enlarged bladder can be felt on examination.
 Total blockage of urine flow is a veterinary emergency and pets should be taken in as soon as possible.